kochavalabs/docs/preprocessed/5-Tutorials/2-Deploying_a_Channel.md

 ### Consensus Network

-To run a consensus network you will need at least four Consensus Nodes and a single Readonly node configured to connect to each other.
+To run a consensus network you will need at least four Consensus Nodes and a single Gateway node configured to connect to each other.

 Currently, these node types have not been released for public use.
 Documentation will be updated when these are made available.